The Library is closed onsite, open online. See updates here.

 State Library of New South Wales

 Sydney NSW 2000

-Can be made via our online feedback form marked to the attention of Coordinator Projects and Policy.
+Requests can be made via the Library’s online Feedback form marked to the attention of Senior Advisor, Office of the State Librarian.

 Responding to take-down requests

 The State Library will acknowledge takedown requests in writing and will make an initial assessment of the request.
 The material may be temporarily removed from the State Library catalogue or website until a final decision is agreed upon.

 The State Library will make all possible efforts to resolve takedown requests quickly and to the satisfaction of both parties, with the following possible outcomes:

 - Access to the material is restored unchanged

 - Access to the material is restored with changes

 There will be regular reviews of takedown decisions.
 Where the circumstances of the original take-down request have changed over time, it may result in access to the material being restored.